2026 Library Levy

 • Collections and shelving staff

-• Facility support (deep cleanings, power washing, window washing, etc.)
+• Facility support, including deep cleanings, power washing, and window washing

 • Library furniture